palindromefinance/DocSDKPalindromeFinance/src/pages/docs/confirm-delivery-signed.md

 ---
 title: confirmDeliverySigned
-description: Gasless delivery confirmation — buyer signs off-chain, anyone can submit
+description: Delivery confirmation — buyer signs off-chain, anyone can submit
 ---

 ```ts
 async confirmDeliverySigned(walletClient: WalletClient, escrowId: bigint): Promise<string>
 ```

-**Gasless version** of `confirmDelivery()` — the buyer signs a message off-chain (no gas), and **anyone** (you, a relayer, or the seller) can submit the signature on-chain to release funds.
+`confirmDelivery()` — the buyer signs a message off-chain (no gas), and **anyone** (you, a relayer, or the seller) can submit the signature on-chain to release funds.

 Perfect for mobile users, dApp UX, or reducing buyer friction.